Program Overview

 Life After Oberlin

-Bassoon and double-degree graduates are prepared to pursue professional music careers as soloists or with a range of ensembles—from major orchestras to contemporary chamber groups; many earn principal appointments.
-Others work in schools, conservatories, and in professions outside of music.
+Bassoon graduates are prepared to pursue professional music careers as soloists and collaborative artists with a range of ensembles—from major orchestras to contemporary chamber groups, with several earning principal appointments.
+Others work as teachers and professors in schools of music and conservatories, as well as in professions outside of music.

 Notable Oberlin Alumni